gradle/gradle/subprojects/docs/src/docs/release/notes.md

     </tr>
 </table>

+### The order of resolved files and artifacts is different

+The order of resolved artifacts and resolved files has changed, however the change is transparent to the vast majority of builds.
+This change was necessary to implement important performance improvements mentioned early in the release notes.
+This change may impact the order of files of a resolved configuration, consequently, it may impact the classpaths.
+However, in majority of cases, the change will be transparent because Gradle continues to respect the order of declared dependencies and it is reflected in the order of resolved artifacts and files.

 ### Changes to handling of Ivy `DependencyResolver` implementations

 In order to improve performance and heap usage during dependency resolution, this release includes some internal changes to the way meta-data is